-Three exams will be given during the semester and will comprise 75 percent of your grade (i.e., 25% per exam).
+Four exams will be given during the semester and will comprise 75 percent of your grade (i.e., 25% per exam).
+The lowest exam grade of the first three exams will be dropped.
 The final is required.
 For students who have missed an exam because of university excused absence, a makeup exam will be given.
-Your lowest exam will NOT be dropped.